Twelve Days Morocco Grand Tour

 Arrival at Casablanca Airport and Transfer To Hotel

-This day is specified for meeting and privately transferring you to your hotel, where you may relax after your flights.
+This day is dedicated to meeting you and providing a private transfer to your hotel, where you can relax after your flights.

-Casablanca, a white house translated into Spanish, became a modest trading post before finally mushrooming under French influence into one of Africa’s four largest cities.
-As Morocco’s commercial metropolis, Casablanca is the juxtaposition place of western modernity and eastern tradition.
-It belies and confirms orientalism by Edouard Said.
+Casablanca, which translates to “white house” in Spanish, started as a modest trading post and eventually grew into one of Africa’s largest cities under French influence.
+As Morocco’s commercial metropolis, Casablanca embodies the contrast between western modernity and eastern tradition.
+It both challenges and confirms the concept of orientalism, as described by Edouard Said.

-In the afternoon, you enjoy a private tour of Casablanca, including a visit to the King Hassan II Mosque.
-The mosque is noticeable in terms of its fame, advanced technological features, and the top-notch quality of its artistry and sophistication.
-Then, the interior of the mosque houses up to 25,000 worshippers while an additional 80,000 persons may worship in the outside yard!
-You can choose Hyatt Regency – Deluxe Room (5 stars)
+In the afternoon, you will enjoy a private tour of Casablanca, which includes a visit to the renowned King Hassan II Mosque.
+This mosque stands out for its fame, advanced technological features, and the exceptional quality of its artistry and craftsmanship.
+The interior of the mosque can accommodate up to 25,000 worshippers, while an additional 80,000 people can gather in the outside courtyard!
+As for your accommodation, you have the option to choose the Hyatt Regency – Deluxe Room (5 stars)

 From Casablanca via Rabat to Fez

-Today begins with your breakfast and we drive to Rabat, an inviting capital city with lush green parks, tree-lined boulevards, and a charming medina/ old walled city.
-The city has superbly preserved relics of Rabat’s Moorish past.
-You will have a stop to admire the massive 12th-century minaret of Hassan II, which towers over Rabat.
-This is before proceeding to the nearby Mausoleum of Mohammed V. One of the great monuments of modern Morocco is the mausoleum, which is replete with traditional Moroccan craftsmanship and is engulfed by elaborately dressed royal guards.
+Today begins with breakfast, and then we will drive to Rabat, the inviting capital city known for its lush green parks, tree-lined boulevards, and charming medina or old walled city.
+Rabat has impeccably preserved remnants of its Moorish history.
+During our visit, we will stop to admire the impressive 12th-century minaret of Hassan II, which dominates the skyline of Rabat.
+We will then proceed to the nearby Mausoleum of Mohammed V, a magnificent monument that showcases traditional Moroccan craftsmanship and is guarded by elaborately dressed royal guards.

-After lunch, we continue on to the cliff-top Kasbah (fortress) des Ouadayas.
-It was the Almohad citadel of medieval Rabat and is guarded by an impressive arched gate. the palace and Andalucian gardens are inside the Kasbah as well as a broad terrace where you can enjoy the beautiful views of the river and sea.
+After enjoying lunch, our journey continues to the cliff-top Kasbah des Ouadayas, a fortress that served as the Almohad citadel in medieval Rabat.
+Guarded by an impressive arched gate, the Kasbah features a palace and Andalusian gardens.
+From the broad terrace, you can savor the breathtaking views of the river and sea.

-Finally, we visit Chellal, a notable historical and natural setting.
-We follow our tour to visit the medersa (Koran school).
-You are going to admire the tall minaret and observe the many black storks, herons, egrets, and ibises.
-The latter inhabit the dense vegetation that surrounds the ruins.
-After sightseeing, you are to be privately transferred to Fez.
-You will stay in the luxurious Riad or 4 or 5 stars hotel.
+Our next stop is Chellah, a remarkable historical and natural site.
+We will visit the medersa or Koran school, where you can admire the towering minaret and observe various bird species such as black storks, herons, egrets, and ibises.
+These birds inhabit the dense vegetation surrounding the ruins.
+After the sightseeing, a private transfer will take you to Fez, where you will stay in a luxurious riad or a 4 or 5-star hotel.

 Let’s explore FEZ

-On this day you are to take a step back in time to the Middle Ages when you visit Fes El Bali (Old Fez).
-It is considered the world’s largest living medina and the cultural heart of Morocco.
-The city dates back to the 8 th century.
-Over the history of the city, it has witnessed many changes.
-In the previous centuries, Fez prospered due to continuous waves of skilled Muslim and Jewish immigrants from Andalucia and Tunisia.
-Fez also benefited from wise sultans who expanded the caravan trade with West Africa and built many madrasas (schools).
-Indeed, both Moses Maimonides and Pope Sylvester II studied at Fez’s Al-Karaouine, the oldest and still-functioning university in the world!
+On this day of your Morocco Grand Tour, you will have the opportunity to step back in time and immerse yourself in the Middle Ages as we visit Fes El Bali, also known as Old Fez.
+Considered the world’s largest living medina and the cultural heart of Morocco, this city has a rich history dating back to the 8th century.
+Throughout the centuries, Fez has experienced significant transformations.
+It flourished as a result of skilled Muslim and Jewish immigrants from Andalusia and Tunisia, who settled here.
+The wise sultans of Fez expanded the caravan trade with West Africa and established numerous madrasas, contributing to the city’s prosperity.
+Remarkably, both Moses Maimonides and Pope Sylvester II studied at Al-Karaouine, Fez’s ancient and still-functioning university, which holds the title of the oldest university in the world!

-Your private tour includes exploring Old Fez, and New Fez.
-The latter is the French-built Ville Nouvelle (20th century).
-Highlights will include the Bou Inania Medersa, Bab Bou Jeloud, Dar Batha ethnographic museum, and Nejjarine Square with its beautiful fountain.
-Afterward, we elaborate mosaics and a nearby hotel, but now it converted into a museum of carpentry artifacts.
-In New Fez, built by the Merinid Dynasty, you’ll see the Royal Palace, mosques, madrasas, souks (markets), and the Mellah.
-This latter is the old Jewish quarter notable for its Andalucian architecture and two synagogues.
+Your private tour will encompass the exploration of both Old Fez and New Fez.
+The latter, known as Ville Nouvelle, was built during the 20th century under French influence.
+Noteworthy highlights include the Bou Inania Medersa, Bab Bou Jeloud, the ethnographic museum of Dar Batha, and the picturesque Nejjarine Square with its beautiful fountain.
+We will also visit a former hotel, now transformed into a museum showcasing intricate mosaics and carpentry artifacts.
+In New Fez, established by the Merinid Dynasty, you will have the opportunity to see the Royal Palace, mosques, madrasas, bustling souks, and the Mellah, the historic Jewish quarter known for its distinctive Andalusian architecture and two synagogues.

-Tonight, you are to head to Riad Al Kantara where you will enjoy either a private lecture or a hands-on workshop on traditional Moroccan crafts (mosaics, gypsum carving) or traditional music/instruments (Aoud, Hajhouj, Quanun, Rebad).
-Another suggestion opts for visiting an upscale hammam (public bath).
-If your choice is a Lecture, it would be usually about the Five Pillars of Islam; Jewish Historical Experience in Morocco, or Moroccan Society (family structure, role of women, recent changes in family law).
-One of the elaborating lectures is The Most Influential Leaders in Moroccan History and Similarities and Differences between the Arab and Berber people.
+Tonight, we will head to Riad Al Kantara, where you can choose between attending a private lecture or participating in a hands-on workshop on traditional Moroccan crafts such as mosaics and gypsum carving, or traditional music and instruments like Aoud, Hajhouj, Quanun, and Rebad.
+Alternatively, you may opt to visit an upscale hammam, a traditional public bath.
+If you choose the lecture option, topics may include the Five Pillars of Islam, the Jewish historical experience in Morocco, or insights into Moroccan society, including family structure, the role of women, and recent changes in family law.
+One of the captivating lectures available is on the most influential leaders in Moroccan history and the similarities and differences between the Arab and Berber people.